-There is a Seventh potentially neo-monastic pattern worth mentioning – albeit tentatively because it’s a pattern in its early days.
+A Seventh potentially neo-monastic pattern worth mentioning.
+I name it tentatively because it’s a pattern in its early days.
 It is a global move to creating environments of constant prayer – eg “Boiler Rooms” (to use Spurgeon’s name for it) and the 24/7 movement.

-This gets my attention because there was a wave of new monastic communities post WWI and into the 1930s which flowed from a desperate hunger for prayer and intercession in an era of failing churches.
+It gets my attention because there was a wave of new monastic communities post WWI and into the 1930s which flowed from a desperate hunger for prayer and intercession in an era of failing churches.
 This hunger was found most acutely among the Anglo-Catholic clergy of the day.
 And it led a number to form new houses for prayer – some of which evolved into new monastic communities.
-I wonder if we may be seeing the beginnings of something similar today.
+It is possible that we may be seeing the beginnings of something similar today.

-The first six patterns that I have outlined in the previous posts flow from a hunger for…
+The Six Patterns outlined in the previous posts flow from a hunger for…

 • Closer community